In Death Note, Mello joined the mafia after leaving Wammy's House.

 Road to Perdition deals with the Looney mob, the Capone mob, and one soldier who seeks revenge against his former bosses for betraying him and murdering his family.

 The Godfather is the Trope Codifier.
 The genesis of the modern media portrayal, though the actual word 'mafia' was notably absent from the film versions.
-(Ironically, it would go on to influence real-life mafia culture, particularly the glamorous self-image that would be aspired to.)
+(Ironically, it would go on to influence real-life mafia culture, particularly the glamorous self-image that would be aspired to, and the word "godfather" itself.)
 The producers of The Godfather were able to speak to a real member of the Mafia, who provided some of his 'boys' for crowd-control on-set.
-In exchange, he made several requests, one of which was that the word 'Mafia' be removed from the script (the director agreed, which was easy enough to do — considering that it wasn't in the script in the first place).
+In exchange, he made several requests, one of which was that the word 'mafia' be removed from the script (the director agreed, which was easy enough to do — considering that it wasn't in the script in the first place).

 Goodfellas.
-Unlike The Godfather, it concerns itself more with the "working-class" mob, rather than the bosses.
+Unlike The Godfather, it concerns itself more with the "working-class" mob, rather than the bosses, with several of the protagonists aspiring to get "made".

 In Snow Crash, the Mafia has become a public company and is one of many organizations competing in the marketplace of a corporate-run America.
 One of their most successful enterprises is Uncle Enzo's Cosa Nostra Pizza, which uses The Don as their mascot.
 The company guarantees delivery in 30 minutes, or you get your pizza free.
 Uncle Enzo flies down to your house, apologizes, and gives you a free trip to Italy.
 It's implied that the failed deliveryman suffers fatal consequences.